tirranaa/BegoneCIA/README.md

 repaired app failed detection for not only facebook, but for all applications, then automatic block if switch was on block mode. ()

+# Instalation
+Dependacies:
+Instal those before you instal BegoneCIA!
+- Filza File MAnager
+- CCSupport
+- RocketBootstrap
+- Cephei Tweak Support
+- Apple file conduit 2
+Then: Transfer BegoneCIA to root of the iphone (Required "apple file conduit 2" and by your choosing desktop transfer app depending operating system used), Instal BegoneCIA ios11-13.deb using Filza.
+Done !
+Controls are in CC and app settings in Tweak sectios as always have been.

 # Original developer ()